-3.3.1 Cross-Boundary Fish Passage Coordination
+3.3.2 Cross-Boundary Fish Passage Coordination

-The Meduxnekeag River Watershed includes land in both the United States and Canada; this is also true of the larger Saint John River Watershed, which encompasses the Meduxnekeag River Watershed.
+The Meduxnekeag River Subbasin includes land in both the United States and Canada; this is also true of the larger Saint John River Watershed, which encompasses the Meduxnekeag River Subbasin.
 The trans-boundary nature of this watershed presents unique challenges to watershed management and aquatic resource management.

-While several different stakeholders, rightsholders, and organizations are involved and have an interest in fish passage, water quality, and habitat conservation efforts within the Meduxnekeag River Watershed and greater Saint John River Watershed, the transboundary nature of the watershed presents limitations.
+While several different stakeholders, rightsholders, and organizations are involved and have an interest in fish passage, water quality, and habitat conservation efforts within the Meduxnekeag River Subbasin and the greater Saint John River Watershed, the transboundary nature of the watershed presents limitations.
 Informally, the stakeholders and rightsholders involved routinely share data and coordinate on projects that have mutual interest.
 These groups include HBMI, DFO Canada, TNC, World Wildlife Federation (WWF), MNCC, MRWA, USACE, and others.
-For example, members of HBMI natural resources staff have assisted with parr tissue sample collection and adult Atlantic salmon surveys conducted by DFO Canada.
+For example, members of HBMI natural resources staff have assisted with part tissue sample collection and adult Atlantic salmon surveys conducted by DFO

+Canada.
 Similarly, the USACE has performed fish habitat characterization surveys within the Canadian portion of the watershed.

-There are existing efforts to better align these agencies, stakeholders, and rightsholders through events such as the Saint John River Watershed International Cross-Boundary Summit, held biennially (most recently, in November 2018).
-This type of forum could be expanded on, perhaps with more focused technical group that could establish a single data-sharing portal accessible by interested agencies, stakeholders, and rightsholders, to better facilitate data-sharing between those groups with a common interest.
-Establishing a shared database as a clearinghouse of data for the Meduxnekeag River Watershed and greater Saint John River would be a first step at improving cross-boundary fish passage coordination.
+There are existing efforts to better align these agencies, stakeholders, and rightsholders through events such as the Saint John River Watershed International Cross-Boundary Summit, held biennially (most recently, in December 2019).
+This type of forum could be expanded on, perhaps with a more focused technical group that could establish a single data-sharing portal accessible by interested agencies, stakeholders, and rightsholders, to better facilitate data-sharing between those groups with a common interest.
+Establishing a shared database as a clearinghouse of data for the Meduxnekeag River Subbasin and the greater Saint John River Watershed would be a first step at improving cross-boundary fish passage coordination.

-Existing and planned restoration efforts on the U.S. portion of the Meduxnekeag River Watershed could be a model for the Canadian portion of the Meduxnekeag River Watershed, and by extension to the greater Saint John River Watershed.
+Existing and planned restoration efforts on the U.S. portion of the Meduxnekeag River Subbasin could be a model for the Canadian portion of the Meduxnekeag River Subbasin and, by extension, to the greater Saint John River Watershed.
 Improved coordination of those efforts may improve the success rate of those projects.